MontgomeryLab/tinyRNA/START_HERE/TUTORIAL.md

 # Getting Started

-This folder (`START_HERE`) contains a working minimal configuration and a sample input dataset derived from C. elegans chromosome 1 of Wormbase WS279.
+This folder (`START_HERE`) contains a working minimal configuration and a generated/simulated sample dataset.
 We've assembled this configuration to make it easy to start using tinyRNA, and to provide a basis for your own project configuration.

-Complete reference data for C. elegans WS279 can be found here: https://www.montgomerylab.org/resources.html

 ## Installation